rustamin/backend-nodejs/README.md

 2. a
 3.
    - For simplicity `node_modules` is pushed to the repo
-   - Run unit test `mocha findStringTest.js`
+   - Run unit test `./node_modules/mocha/bin/mocha findStringTest.js `